Hyperobjekt/seda-site/content/posts/affluent-schools-are-not-always-best.md

 {{% state-wrapper state="state17" notmerge="true" %}}

 <br><br class="d-sm-none d-md-block">In the bottom right, for example, districts like Anne Arundel have plentiful educational opportunities early in life but show slower learning rates after grade 3.
-These communities may need to focus their investments in expanding learning opportunities in the late elementary and middle school years.<br><br><br>
+These communities may need to focus their investments in expanding learning opportunities in the late elementary and middle school years.<br><br>

 {{% /state-wrapper %}}